-- Remember that video doesn’t have to be graphic to be distressing.
-Footage involving blood or violence requires obvious care, but particularly emotive testimony can also be draining, as can videos of verbal abuse.
+- Remember that material doesn’t have to be graphic to be distressing.
+Images of blood or violence require obvious care, but particularly emotive testimony can also be draining, as can examples of verbal abuse.
 Different people find different things challenging and distressing, so be sensitive.

-- Take your comp days if you’ve worked through weekends or significantly over your hours on multiple days, whether editing or in the field.
+- Take time off if you’ve worked through weekends or significantly over your hours on multiple days, whether editing or in the field.
 Take at least some of them quickly because you need to spend that time recovering.